Last updated on February 24th, 2026

 - Desert Pearl Inn

-Vacation Homes/Airbnb
+Vacation Homes/VRBO

 These spots are a bit more spacious and offer access to kitchens.